Toloka/docs/en/guide/concepts/dynamic-pricing.md

 {% note info %}

-The price is calculated when the task suite is issued to the Toloker.
+The price is calculated when the task suite is assigned to the Toloker.
 If the skill changed or was assigned after the Toloker submitted a completed assignment, only the next assignment will be at the new price.

 {% endnote %}